Feasibility of Federated Learning from Client Databases with Different Brain Diseases and MRI Modalities: Method

-\textbf{Modality Drop for Pathology Disassociation \& Missing Modalities:} To develop a model that generalises to modality combinations not seen during training, we introduce \textbf{modality drop}, where we randomly set input modalities to zero during training.
+\textbf{Modality Drop for Pathology Disassociation \& Missing Modalities:} To develop a model that generalises to modality combinations not seen during training, we employ \textbf{modality drop}, where we randomly set input modalities to zero during training.
 Therefore, we define a probabilistic masking function \(Z(\mathcal{X}, \phi)\) where each input modality \(x^m \in \mathcal{X}\) is set to zero with probability \(\phi\).
+We implement the following approach: During training, for each sample, we consider the set of initially available input modalities \(\mathcal{M}_c\) from the corresponding database.
+We then sample a random integer \( r \in [1, |\mathcal{M}|]\), ensuring that at least one modality remains.
+Next, we randomly select \(r\) number of modalities from \(\mathcal{M}_c\) to keep, setting the remaining modalities blank.
 This prevents the model from associating specific modality combinations with specific pathologies, ensuring it can accurately segment known pathologies in unseen clients with modality combinations not seen during training.
 Furthermore, it also enhances the model's robustness against missing modalities during testing, as shown in our evaluation.

+\textbf{Feature Normalization for Heterogeneous Clients:} Batch Normalization (BN) \cite{ioffe2015batch} is an indispensable feature normalization technique that showed various benefits in training deep neural networks \cite{ioffe2015batch, santurkar2018does}.
+BN normalizes the features for each mini-batch as follows:

+where \(\mu\) and \(\sigma\) represent the mean and variance computed over the mini-batch, while \( \gamma \) and \( \beta \) are learnable parameters.
+Term \(\epsilon\) is used for numerical stability.
+During inference \(\mu\) and \(\sigma\) are replaced with running averages \(\hat{\mu}\) and \(\hat{\sigma}\) computed during training to avoid reliance on mini-batches.
+Despite its success, it has been shown that BN does not perform well in multi-domain training as these statistics are not representative for individual domains \cite{LI2018109}.
+In our setting, each client's data comes from a different domain, with different pathologies, modalities and scanners, which increases the difficulty of training a model due to high data heterogeneity.
+This introduces a challenge when using BN for our setting.